All That Money Wants

 "All That Money Wants" is a song by the English rock band the Psychedelic Furs, released by Columbia Records in July 1988 as a single from the band's best-of compilation album All of This and Nothing.
 The B-side was "Birdland".
 In the UK, the same single was released on Columbia's CBS label.

+Richard Butler described "All That Money Wants" as "a bit of a return to the old sound of the band that we had.
+It's more layered.
+It's a bit more mysterious, lyrically."

 The single reached No. 75 on the UK Singles Chart and No. 1 in the U.S. on Billboard's Modern Rock Tracks chart.